Manhattan Prep GMAT Forum - en Access to manhattan CATs on 2025

 2. Begin by reviewing the syllabus sections.
 Each section is clearly labeled, such as 'Do This Homework' and 'Try Easier Quant'.

-3. Fill in your progress for each session by checking off completed tasks.
-Use the text fields provided to note any additional comments or questions.
+3. Fill in your progress for each homework assignment by checking off completed tasks.
+Use the text fields provided for notes or additional comments.

-Engage with our platform today to streamline your GMAT preparation!
+Start using our platform today to enhance your GMAT preparation effortlessly!

 See more Manhattan Prep GMAT Forum - en Access to manhattan CATs on versions